quietui/quiet/docs/docs/burrow.md

 ```

 :::info
-Note that we're using `.value` to bind to the text field's value _property_ instead of its _attribute_.
+Note that we use `.value` to bind to the text field's value _property_ instead of its _attribute_.
 This will be discussed more later on.
 :::

 ## Authoring templates

 Burrow uses [lit-html](https://lit.dev/docs/libraries/standalone-templates/) under the hood, which gives you a powerful and efficient templating system.
-Templates are written using tagged template literals with the `html` tag.
+Templates are written using [tagged template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) with the `html` tag.

 ### Template syntax